 Treatment Discussion.
 Following the examination, your dentist will discuss their findings and any recommended treatments or preventative measures.
 They will work with you to create a personalised treatment plan addressing your needs and concerns.

 Scheduling Follow-Up Appointments.
-Your dentist may recommend follow-up appointments for cleanings, checkups, or specific treatments.
+Your dentist may recommend a routine check-up and cleaning or specific treatments.
 You can typically schedule these appointments directly with the receptionist at the end of your visit.
 As dental etiquette, the clinic will work with you to find a convenient time that fits your schedule, so don’t neglect it.

 Part 4: Maintaining Good Oral Health Between Visits